mkthewlis/Milestone-Project-1/README.md

 ## Testing

+### Validating the HTML and CSS code

+### Browser testing

+I manually tested the website on the following web browsers:
+- Google Chrome
+- Mozilla Firefox
+- Apple Safari

+Doing so lead to the follwing results:
+- Chrome: the worked well on all screens.
+(Note: I used Google Chrome when building my project)
+- Firefox: the 'Contact Us' button had a different border, with a white outline instead of blue colour from my theme
+- Safari: the horizontal divider on the 'Contact Us' page was not aligned correctly

+### Testing responsiveness

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.